QSA pricing

 SpiderLabs and what the research depth actually buys you

 SpiderLabs is the Trustwave offensive security research team.
-They have published over 100 vulnerability disclosures in widely-deployed software, contribute to the Open Web Application Security Project (OWASP), and run threat intelligence feeds consumed by Trustwave Managed Detection and Response (MDR).
+They have published over 100 vulnerability disclosures in widely-deployed software, contribute to the Open Web Application Security Project (OWASP), and run threat intelligence feeds consumed by the managed detection and response service.
 The annual Trustwave Global Security Report is one of the most-cited threat-landscape products in the security industry alongside the Verizon DBIR.

 When Trustwave wins and when it does not

-Trustwave wins when the buyer wants a single vendor for assessment plus ongoing managed security services.
-The bundle saves roughly 15 to 25 percent versus the unbundled equivalent, and the integration between Trustwave MDR, SpiderLabs threat intelligence, and the QSA practice is genuinely tight.
-For Level 1 merchants without an internal security operations function, the bundle removes the "who is watching the SIEM at 3am" problem in one purchasing decision.
+Trustwave wins when the buyer genuinely wants a single vendor for assessment plus ongoing managed security services.
+The integration between the managed detection service, SpiderLabs threat intelligence and the QSA practice is genuinely tight, and for a Level 1 merchant with no internal security operations function the bundle solves the “who is watching the SIEM at 3am” problem in one purchasing decision.
+Whether it is cheaper than buying the two separately is not something anyone can tell you from published prices, so make the call on whether you actually want the managed service, and get it quoted separately either way.

 Negotiating with Trustwave